greg-raven/Impeachment-Chronicles/_posts/2023-05-17-systemic-fbi-corruption.md

 It’s been publicly known for decades that the FBI uses its surveillance, investigatory, and other law enforcement powers to manipulate American politics.
 Recall its surveillance of Martin Luther King Jr. and infamous FBI head J. Edgar Hoover’s spying on the Supreme Court, Congress, and presidents.

-The Durham report is, in that respect, nothing new.
+The [Durham Report]({% post_url 2023-05-12-durham-report %}) is, in that respect, nothing new.
 What would be new would be punishing the FBI’s use of blackmail, smear operations, threats, censorship, illegal spying, and election rigging.
 If that doesn’t happen, the United States is quite simply not a free country anymore.

 Source: Joy Pullman, thefederalist.com/2023/05/17/6-freshly-documented-instances-of-systemic-pro-democrat-fbi-corruption/